Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

     to include, allowing filtering at the family or higher taxon level
   * ``taxon_meaning_list`` - a comma separated list of taxon meaning IDs to filter against.
-  * ``identification_difficulty`` - specify a value from 1 to 5 to filter to this
-    identification difficulty level if this feature is set up on your warehouse.
-Specify an optional ``identification_difficulty_op`` parameter to set the value '=', '<=' or '>=' to control how the filter is applied.
   * ``taxa_taxon_list_attribute_ids`` - to filter for species which are tagged with a particular term (e.g. a habitat or resource), provide a list of the taxa_taxon_list_attributes record IDs which will be searched in to determine which